Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 </pba-flex>

-Just like Optimistic Rollups, zkRollups bundle transactions and submit them along with a succint (short) validity proof.
+Just like Optimistic Rollups, zkRollups bundle transactions and submit them along with a succinct (short) validity proof.

 Checkout https://zkhack.dev/whiteboard/ to learn more about SNARKs.